matteodegobbi/vault/Computer_Vision/teoria/Canny Algorithm.md

 4. Non-maxima suppression
 5. Hysteresis thresholding
 # 1. Smoothing
 With a Gaussian filter before evaluating edges, with the purpose of noise reduction.
+We do this noise reduction before computing the gradient because derivatives amplify noise
 # 2. Gradient computation
 Edges are calculated using vertical, horizontal and diagonal masks.
 Edge direction is also calculated.
 ![[Pasted image 20240401193443.png]]